 As professionals drawn to hold space for birth and death, we are called upon to be present for some of life’s most inspiring moments.
 We also bear witness to some of the most painful situations.

-This course tackles one of the most difficult topics facing families ~ the presence of intimate partner violence ~ and helps birth/death doulas ~ and all interested ~ to more deeply understand the dynamics of abuse.
-While the aim of this course is to better equip all called to support families through birth/death/life transitions to better understand the dynamics of abusive relationships ~ all are welcome to join bringing both their professional and personal stories to the table.
+This 10-hour, self-guided course tackles one of the most difficult topics facing families ~ the presence of intimate partner violence.
+This course supports birth/death doulas ~ and all interested ~ to more deeply understand the dynamics of abuse.
+While the aim of this course is to better equip all called to support families through birth/death/life transitions to better understand the dynamics of abusive relationships, all are welcome to join bringing both their professional and personal stories to the table.

-Lundy Bancroft’s writings on domestic violence ~ in all of its forms ~ is regarded as central to understanding why abuse occurs, and what motivates angry and controlling behaviors.
-His work has been published 400,000 times and he draws upon 30 years of experience in supporting survivors and their children break free from intimate partner violence.
+Lundy Bancroft’s writings on domestic violence is regarded as centered on understanding why abuse occurs, and what motivates angry and controlling behaviors.
+His book “Why Does He Do That?” has sold over 400,000 copies and Bancroft draws upon 30-years of experience in supporting survivors and their children break free from intimate partner violence.

 Whether you are holding space as a birth/death doula for families impacted by violence or are coming to terms with stories in your own family legacy ~ you are most welcome.